Laumania/WindowsFan.dk-app/Readme.md

 To keep things moving along and to help organize and structure the process, we will use the following tools.

 * [Trello Board](https://trello.com/board/windowsfan-dk-app/5008483f1b92f0641b4380ec) - add ideas, or claim an idea and start working on it!
-* [Forum](http://www.windowsfan.dk/forum/viewforum.php?f=17) - discuss things with other people on the project!
-* [Chat](http://jabbr.net/#/rooms/wpfandk) - in case of the need to do some real-time chatting use the Jabbr char)

 [For more information visit the wiki](https://github.com/Laumania/WindowsFan.dk-app/wiki)